SkretasLab/ProteoSeeker/README.md

 sudo -E chmod -R a+rw "${HOME}/proteoseeker_bindmount/results"
 ~~~

 <p align="justify">In this case, the data shared between the local host and the container will be located at "/${home}/docker_mount_dir".
 To find the results of the run check in the directory "/${home}/docker_mount_dir/results".
 One can also run the same command of the script by adding the "-d" option which runs the container in the background.
-He can then attach to the container to observe which stage the pipeline is currently runnning.
+He can then attach to the container to observe which stage the pipeline is currently running.
 In addition, in both cases of volumes and bind mounts, one can use "/bin/bash/ as the command to run the container in interactive mode, then run ProteoSeeker from the container (as one would directly from the command-line of the host) and then transfer the results to the host through the shared volume or bind mount.</p>

 ### 3.4.3 Utilizing Phobius in the docker container
 <p align="justify">The "phobius" directory in the volume or bind mount can be used to store the files of the Phobius installation.
 If done so, ProteoSeeker will detect and use Phobius when running in the Docker container.
 Download and install Phobius based on the instructions from: https://phobius.sbc.su.se/data.html</p>